Choosing a domain name for SEO – it’s a momentous decision that could have far reaching effects on the success of your online business.

 Choosing a good domain name is not easy.
 It requires some careful thought.

-But keep these 10 tips in mind and you'll come up with a great domain name, one that's short, memorable, and brands your website.
+Keep these 10 tips in mind and you'll come up with a great domain name:

 What are your tips for choosing a domain name for SEO?
 Let me know in the comments below!